ApolloAuto/apollo/docs/quickstart/quick_start_latest.md

-# Apollo master Quick Start Guide
+# Apollo Master Quick Start Guide

 The following guide serves as a user manual for launching the Apollo upgraded software and hardware stack on vehicle.